The Activity Grader allows you to access and edit all student scores for a specific activity using one screen.

 From this screen, you can:

-- Use Options to control the data displayed on the screen.
+- Use Display Options (gear icon) to control the data displayed on the screen.

-- Click Grade to make the Score column editable; you can:
+- Click Enable quick-edit grading (lightning icon) to make the Score column editable; you can:

 - Move through the fields using your keyboard arrows and enter grades.